 At Oregon Coast Community College we equip students for success by providing educational pathways and supports in response to the diverse needs of our community.
-Through accessible and engaging programs, we enrich the economic and civic vitality of Lincoln County and beyond.
+Through accessible and engaging programs and a commitment to equitable outcomes, we enrich the economic and civic vitality of Lincoln County and beyond.